 It uses lime essential oil and apricot oil as a base.
 It makes the beard soft and apparently helps with itching as well.
 My advice is to research a bit more about the essential oils that you can use and how to use them.

 Mix the oils and pour them into the bottle.
 You can make a DIY label as well.

 - 1/4 cup Apricot Oil (sweet almond or jojoba would work as well)

-- 8 drops Lime Essential Oil (or any essential oil of your choice)
+- 8 drops of Lime Essential Oil (or any essential oil of your choice)